Phaedra Parks: Career

-In 2022, alongside Parks' RHUGT main cast appearance, she additionally stars in a recurring guest role in The Real Housewives of Dubai's first season, as a friend of housewife Caroline Brooks.
+In 2022, alongside Parks' RHUGT main cast appearance, she additionally starred in a recurring guest role in The Real Housewives of Dubai's first season, as a friend of housewife Caroline Brooks.
 Shereé Whitfield stated that Parks filmed for Season 14 of RHOA at her fashion show, however scenes featuring Parks were never aired.
 Rumours regarding Parks' return to RHOA in a full-time capacity have begun to swirl following executive producer Andy Cohen stating he would love to have her back, following her 2017 firing.
 Reportedly, her appearances on RHUGT, RHOA and RHODXB are to test whether her Bravo comeback appeals to audiences.
 Kandi Burruss has stated she would leave RHOA if Parks returns.

-In January 2023, it was announced that Parks would return for the fourth season of The Real Housewives Ultimate Girls Trip, set to film in Morocco later that month.
-Parks has signed onto the upcoming tenth season of Married to Medicine, replacing Dr. Contessa Metcalfe and Anila Sajja.
+In January 2023, it was announced that Parks would return for the fifth season (and second Ex-Wives Club season) of The Real Housewives Ultimate Girls Trip, taking place in Marrakesh, Morocco and set to premiere in 2024.
+Parks signed onto the tenth season of Married to Medicine, replacing Dr. Contessa Metcalfe and Anila Sajja.
+In September 2023, it was announced that Parks would be a contestant on Peacock's second season of The Traitors, which aired in early 2024.
+She was selected to be a 'traitor' and was banished in episode ten.

+In July 2024, it was announced that Parks would be returning to The Real Housewives of Atlanta, after a six-season hiatus, for the sixteenth season.
+In September 2024, Parks was announced as one of the celebrities competing on season 33 of Dancing with the Stars.
+She was partnered with Valentin Chmerkovskiy.

 Personal life

 Between 2009 and 2017, Parks was married to Apollo Nida.
 Nida was convicted of conspiracy to commit mail, wire, and bank fraud, but Parks has maintained she had no knowledge of his criminal activity.
-With Nida, she has two children: Ayden (born 2010) and Dylan (born 2013).
+With Nida, she has two children.
 She dated Medina Islam before breaking up in 2021.

-She is dating an unnamed doctor in the Atlanta area.
+Regarding The Real Housewives of Atlanta and similar shows, Parks stated that she would "never" let her children watch the programs, saying "That's not child-appropriate" and "I don't think it was created for children and so I don't know if any responsible parent allows their child to watch those types of shows."